Dutch Design Awards

-Dutch Design Awards (DDA) honours the best Dutch designs across eight categories.
-It awards design initiatives and designers in the Netherlands each year, in first place by relevance and impact, but also to the extent to which they relate to their own field.
+The Dutch Design Awards (DDA) honour the best Dutch designs across eight categories.
+Design initiatives and designers in the Netherlands are awarded annually, primarily by relevance and impact, but also to the extent to which they relate to their own field.

 The awards are handed out during the annual Dutch Design Week in the Dutch city of Eindhoven.
 A year book and exhibition of the nominated designs are also presented as part of the event.
 Dutch Design Awards are organised by the Dutch Design Foundation and the city of Eindhoven.

 Overview

 Dutch Design Awards have been handed out since 2003.
 In 2008, the name was changed from the Dutch-language Nederlandse Design Prijzen to the current name.

 Twenty prizes are handed out during an annual awards show.
 In addition to the main prize, the Golden Eye, which honours the most successful Dutch designer or design studio, awards are handed out in a number of categories.
 Each category has its own selection committee, and the winners are selected by an international jury.
 One exception is the public award, the Audi Design Award; the winner of this prize is chosen from a shortlist by means of a public election held on the Web site of the Dutch Design Awards and in the Bijenkorf department store in Eindhoven.